Rail transport in Laos: History

-Due to the mountainous geography of Laos, the country has not had substantial railway infrastructure, thus traditionally rail transport has not played a significant part in Laos's transport sector.
+Due to the mountainous geography of Laos, the country had no substantial railway infrastructure, thus traditionally rail transport has not played a significant part in Laos's transport sector.

-A short portage railway, the Don Det – Don Khon narrow gauge railway, was built by the French while Laos was a part of French Indochina.
+A short portage railway, the Don Det–Don Khon narrow gauge railway, was built by the French while Laos was a part of French Indochina.
 The railway crossed over the islands of Don Det and Don Khon, enabling vessels, freight and passengers to travel along the Mekong River, avoiding the Khone falls which prevented navigation.
-The railway was abandoned and fell into disrepair, although some of the infrastructure is still in place.
+The railway was abandoned in the 1940s and fell into ruin, although some remnants of the infrastructure are still in place.

-In the late 1920s, work began on the Thakhek–Tan Ap railway, that would have run between Thakhek, Khammouane Province and Tân Ấp Railway Station, Quảng Bình Province, Vietnam through the Mụ Giạ Pass.
+In the late 1920s, work began on the Thakhek–Tan Ap railway, that would have run between Thakhek, Khammouane province and Tân Ấp station, Quảng Bình province, Vietnam through the Mụ Giạ Pass.
 However, the scheme was eventually scrapped in the 1930s.

-It was only until the 2009 opening of the railway link from Vientiane to Thailand, as well as the 2021 opening of the Boten–Vientiane railway spanning across northern Laos to link with China, that rail transport came into prominence in Laos.
-The railways both lie on the major railway corridor of the Kunming–Singapore railway's central line, and are also a key developmental project in Laos' national goal to become a "land-linked" economy.
+It was only after the 2009 opening of the railway link from Vientiane to Thailand, as well as the 2021 opening of the Boten–Vientiane railway, connecting Vientiane to major cities in northern Laos and across the Chinese border to Kunming, that rail transport came into prominence in Laos.
+The railways both lie on the major railway corridor of the Kunming–Singapore railway's central line, and are also a key developmental project in Laos's national goal to become a "land-linked" economy.

 Link to Thailand

+The First Thai–Lao Friendship Bridge, opened in 1994, was built with provisions for a future railway included.

-In January 2007 work began on a 5 km extension of the metre-gauge State Railway of Thailand network across the Thai–Lao Friendship Bridge to Thanaleng Railway Station, a new passenger and freight terminal in Dongphosy village, 20 km east of Vientiane.
+In January 2007, work began on a 5 km extension of the metre-gauge State Railway of Thailand network across the Friendship Bridge to Thanaleng railway station, a new passenger and freight terminal in Dongphosy village, 20 km east of Vientiane.
 Test trains began running on 4 July 2008, and Princess Maha Chakri Sirindhorn of Thailand formally inaugurated the line on 5 March 2009.

 As of November 2010, Lao officials plan to convert the station into a rail cargo terminal for freight trains, allowing cargo to be transported from Bangkok into Laos more cheaply than via road.
 The Vientiane Logistics Park opened in December 2021.
-A shuttle train runs twice a day between the Nong Khai railway station and Thanaleng railway station.
-Also occasionally the Eastern and Oriental Express.
+From 2009 to 2024, a shuttle train ran twice a day between Nong Khai railway station and Thanaleng station, with occasional services by the Eastern and Oriental Express.

-This rail link is being expanded into Vientiane city itself, with services set to begin in mid-2023 to the new Khamsavath station in Vientiane.
+This rail link expanded closer to Vientiane city, with services to the new Khamsavath railway station in Vientiane Prefecture.
+The station's inauguration ceremony took place on 31 October 2023.
+The express train runs from Bangkok to Vientiane officially opened on 19 July 2024.